 Many government departments around Australia have already seen the writing on the wall.
 Deleting posts can cause the owner of any social media page to make the news for all the wrong reasons, but it is increasingly likely that government agencies face even harsher penalties in the form of lengthy court cases.
 What if your government agency ends up in deep water because of a deleted post.
 Or if you were directed to repost a deleted comment, would you be able to?
 Your social media manager may not have kept a copy of the post in a neatly organised text file before hitting the delete button.
 And even if they did keep the basic text of the post, what about all the other rich data that was deleted, the images, the video, the metadata?
 Don’t worry though there are platforms that allow social media archiving for government authorities.

 With Brolly, you no longer have to worry about it.
 If you need to bring back a post for any reason, whether it be an angry constituent, or just for the purposes of transparency, Brolly’s social media archiving tool is there for you.
-We built Brolly specifically with government compliance in mind so you can have the peace of mind to operate your social media page worry free.
+We built Brolly specifically with government compliance in mind so you can have the peace of mind to operate your social media page without worrying about social media legislation.

 You do not want to be the next Governor Paul LePage.
 Keeping your organisation out of the news and out of the courtroom can be as easy as signing up for Brolly’s free 30-day trial.
 If you don’t know whether Brolly is right for your needs, then please do not hesitate to contact us today.
 We will be more than happy to answer any questions you have about the process and about how Brolly can help you with your social media archiving.